PBW parametrizations and generalized preprojective algebras: On stability of module categories

-Thus, we obtain the realization. \end{proof} \end{theorem} \begin{example}\begin{enumerate} \item[(1)] Let $\Pi$ be a generalized preprojective algebra of type $\mathsf{A}_3$ for any symmetrizer. $g$-matrices for $\Pi$ are given by the lattice corresponding to mutations of support $\tau$-tilting modules as Figure \ref{fig:A3}.
-(The same example for the classical case has already appeared in the work of Mizuno \cite[Example 3.10 (b)]{Miz}):
+Thus, we obtain the realization. \end{proof} \end{theorem} \begin{example}\begin{enumerate} \item[(1)] Let $\Pi$ be the generalized preprojective algebra of type $\mathsf{A}_3$ with any symmetrizer. $g$-matrices for $\Pi$ are given by the lattice corresponding to mutations of support $\tau$-tilting modules as Figure \ref{fig:A3}.
+(The same example for the classical case has already appeared in the work of Mizuno~\cite[Example 3.10 (b)]{Miz}.):